 where is the population mean, and is the population standard deviation of x, and the values of and e are approximately 3.14159 and 2.71828, respectively.
 Because and e are constants, the probabilities of random variable x are completely determined once the values of and are known.
 These two latter values are thus the parameters of the normal distribution.
 The normal distribution is displayed in exhibit 6.1.

-[INSERT EXHIBITplease render in gray scale; convert light blue to dark blue, medium blue to medium gray, and dark blue to black]
+[INSERT EXHIBIT; please render in gray scale; convert light blue to dark blue, medium blue to medium gray, and dark blue to black]

 Exhibit 6.1 Normal Distribution